gberger/ENG1450/README.md

-# ENG1450
+# ENG1450 - Microcontrollers & Embedded Systems

+**2016.1**

-:mortar_board: Microcontrollers &amp; Embedded Systems course at PUC-Rio.
+Labs and Projects for the Microcontrollers & Embedded Systems course at PUC-Rio